siliconwitchery/s1-sdk/README.md

 # S1 Software Development Kit

-The S1 Module is Bluetooth/FPGA module based on the Nordic [nRF52811 chip](https://www.nordicsemi.com/Products/Low-power-short-range-wireless/nRF52811).
-This Software Development Kit is based around Nordic's SDK for the nRF chips.
-It's intended to let you quickly configure the S1, while letting you easily work with Nordic's existing SDK and libraries.
+The **S1 System-on-Module** is a tiny Bluetooth and FPGA module based on the Nordic [nRF52811 chip](https://www.nordicsemi.com/Products/Low-power-short-range-wireless/nRF52811) and Lattice [iCE40 FPGA](https://www.latticesemi.com/en/Products/FPGAandCPLD/iCE40UltraPlus).
+This lightweight software development kit is intended to let you quickly configure the S1, while letting you easily work with Nordic's existing SDK and libraries.

-**WARNING:** Be careful if you decide to access S1 core devices outside the provided APIs.
-The Power Management IC is capable of outputting high voltages, and misconfiguration may destroy the devices on the S1.
+**WARNING: Be careful if you decide to access the S1's core devices outside the provided APIs.
+The Power Management IC is capable of outputting high voltages, and misconfiguration may destroy the devices on the S1.**

 ## Getting started